cdnjs/api-server/README.md

 ## Error Logging

-We make use of Sentry to handle our error logging.
+We use Sentry to handle our error logging.
 To enable Sentry in the API server, set the `SENTRY_DSN` environment variable in the [Wrangler config file](wrangler.toml) for the appropriate environment to a valid DSN URL from Sentry.
 The `SENTRY_RELEASE` environment variable can also be set to identify a specific release of the worker (our GitHub Actions workflows for deployments set this to the current commit hash).

 Alongside the normal error reporting that Sentry provides in the worker, we also fire out custom error events for certain issues to help with improving data consistency across cdnjs: